wilbertloh/Resources/FYP_assignments_2020_2021.md

 ## Assignment 1: Setup Git and GitHub

 - To install git, create an account at GitHub, fork a copy of BMSSlib or BMSS2 to your own GitHub account.
-- To create a folder named ‘FYP_yourname_2020_21’ at your GitHub account and share the folder with us (JingWui and russellnjk).
+- To create a folder named ‘FYP_yourname_2020_21’ at your GitHub account and share the folder with us (GitHub username: JingWui and russellnjk).

 ## Assignment 2: Model Simulation and Curve-fitting